 What We Don’t Do

-We never make claims or guarantees relating to diagnosis, treatments, cures, or the prevention of any illness or disease.
+We do not make claims regarding treatments, cures, or the prevention of any illness or disease.
 Neither do we interfere with prescribed medicines, or breach confidentialities.
 We do not attempt to keep people away from doctors, drugs or surgery whenever they are needed, In fact, as a matter of good practise, we encourage you to always talk to your GP regarding your condition to enable you to make an informed choice.
-Equally you should always talk to your doctor regarding any complementary or alternative therapies you are considering, or being offered, prior to commencing.
+You should always talk to your doctor regarding any complementary or alternative therapies you are considering, or being offered, prior to commencing.
 You should always consult your doctor if you have any health concerns or issues, without delay.